JamieTaylor94/mentoring-dependencyinjection/README.md

 ## What is dependency injection?

-I've thought about how to best explain DI and after a search online realised I cannot better explain it that this guy (Nick Hodges).
-At least read the first two articles - the website may not allow you to read the third but it is more important you understand what DI is and the benefits.
+I've thought about how to best explain DI and after a search online realised, I cannot better explain it that this guy (Nick Hodges).
+At least read the first two articles - the website may not allow you to read the third, but it is more important you understand what DI is and the benefits.

 [What is dependency injection?](https://betterprogramming.pub/what-is-dependency-injection-b2671b1ea90a)